andikarachman/RNN-Twitter-Sentiment-Analysis/README.md

 In this notebook, our goal is to identify whether a tweet is negative or non-negative (positive or neutral).

-This project is inspired by one of the miniprojects in the Udacity Deep Learning Nanodegree.
+This project is inspired by one of the mini-projects in the Udacity Deep Learning Nanodegree.